jennings/terraform-provider-meraki/docs/data-sources/device_statuses.md

 page_title: "meraki_device_statuses Data Source - terraform-provider-meraki"
 subcategory: ""
 description: |-
-  Example data source
+  Use this data source to retrieve a list of device statuses for an organization.
 ---

 # meraki_device_statuses (Data Source)

-Example data source
+Use this data source to retrieve a list of device statuses for an organization.